Above: A solid can have a fractal surface in three different ways. In

 the narrow channels are negotiated more easily by some molecular

 species than others.
-Electricity storage might be accomplished by
+Electricity storage might be

 building capacitors enhanced by intermediate layers of activated